MinecraftForge/Documentation/docs/concepts/internationalization.md

 Language files
 --------------

 Language files are located by `assets/[namespace]/lang/[locale].json` (e.g. the US English translation for `examplemod` would be `assets/examplemod/lang/en_us.json`).
 The file format is simply a json map from translation keys to values.
 The file must be encoded in UTF-8.
+Old .lang files can be converted to json using a [converter][converter].

 ```json
 {